Improve the Well-Being of Mothers of Children with Autism with Mindfulness

 By John M. de Castro, Ph.D.

-There is a tremendous demand for caregiving in the U.S. It is estimated that over 65 million (29% of the adult population) provides care to someone who is mentally or physically ill, disabled or aged, averaging 20 hours per week spent caring for their loved ones.
-This caregiving comes at a cost to the caregiver.
-It exacts a tremendous toll on caregivers’ health and well-being.
+There is a tremendous demand for caregiving in the US.
+It is estimated that over 65 million (29% of the adult population) provides care to someone who is ill, disabled or aged, averaging 20 hours per week spent caring for their loved ones.
+This caregiving comes at a cost exacting a tremendous toll on caregivers’ health and well-being.
 Caregiving has been associated with increased levels of depression and anxiety as well as higher use of psychoactive medications, poorer self-reported physical health, compromised immune function, and increased mortality.